devgru-club/arma-scripts/examples/animations.md

-The following are useful snippets of sqf code relating to waypoint creation and management.
+The following are useful snippets of sqf code relating to animating units.

 ```sqf
 // play animation on unit; gear not modified